First Saturday of each month, Aug to May (2nd Saturday in January)

 - play an active role in the life of the Club

 Our Field Days provide an important opportunity for members to enhance their technical knowledge of bees and beekeeping.
 On arrival at the Field Day, everyone is asked to ‘sign in’ and will usually be given a sticker or badge to write their name on.
-The formal activities usually start at 1.30pm with a welcome by the President or his deputy.
+The formal activities usually start at 9:30am with a welcome by the President or their deputy.
 This allows the President and Committee members to make any important announcements, gives updates on relevant issues and share Club news.

 The Field Day then continues with a practical demonstration or talk about a specific aspect of beekeeping by an expert from the beekeeping community.
 Previous speakers have included experienced club members, bee breeders, commercial beekeepers, the Apiculture Technical Advisors from AsureQuality and visiting experts from New Zealand and overseas.
 These presentations are always followed by a ‘Question and Answer’ session for members.
 And once or twice a year, we invite beekeeping retailers to display a range of goods and equipment for sale at specially discounted club rates.

 Weather-permitting, the Club will then invite members to join us in inspecting the club hives.
 The club has four hives and we usually form into separate groups to work each one.
 Each inspection is led by an experienced Hive Manager with support from a volunteer helper.
 The inspections will usually have at least one specific purpose or aim.
-Examples might include inspecting for mites or disease, harvesting honey, requeeing the hive or preparing the hive for winter.
+Examples might include inspecting for mites or disease, harvesting honey, requeening the hive or preparing the hive for winter.
 The Hive Manager will take time to explain what they are doing and answer any questions.
 However, members and visitors are encouraged to play an active role during the inspections.
 For example, they are often invited to light the smokers (and try to keep them going), handle frames and give their opinion on what is happening within each hive.
 After all, the best way to learn about beekeeping is by doing it!

 Please note: Everyone needs to wear a veil and make sure that their arms and legs are covered when inspecting hives.
 The Club can lend a few spare veils and some beekeeping overalls for those who do not have their own.
 However, a long-sleeved shirt and long trousers tucked into your socks will generally do the trick.